All Episodes

 Of course.

-You do not need to wear a mask indoors if in fact you've been vaccinated.
+You do not need to wear a mask indoors if, in fact, you've been vaccinated.

-Good that you're vaccinated, but in a situation where you have people indoors, particularly crowded, you should wear a mask.
+But in a situation where you have people indoors, particularly crowded, you should wear a mask.

 So even if you are vaccinated, you should wear a mask.

-If in fact you are vaccinated, fully vaccinated, you are protected, and you do not need to wear a mask outdoors or indoors.
+If in fact you are vaccinated, fully vaccinated, you are protected and you do not need to wear a mask outdoors or indoors.

 When the children go out into the community, you want them to continue to wear masks.